AmberDP/Bike-Ancillary-docs/README.md

-# Bike Ancillary documentation overview
+# Bike Ancillary - Documentation Overview
-is it working ?
+Welcome to this overview page where you can find all the links to the documents needed for the integration of our API.

 ## 1. Flow diagram
 Start with our [flow diagram](https://drive.google.com/file/d/1tiLWoqP_GxfrIRk0ueaLKTCn-qOGUBZm/view?usp=sharing) to understand how you have to integrate our API.